Under the Dome: Skip the bad stuff and talk about the good

 Joyce and I will be on the road when we don’t have to be in Denver, so we hope to see a lot of our constituents this summer.

-Sen. Bob Rankin writes the monthly column “Under the Dome” to inform and engage the constituents in his district and the Western Slope.
+Colorado Sen. Bob Rankin writes the monthly column “Under the Dome” to inform and engage the constituents in his district and the Western Slope.
 He serves on the Joint Budget Committee and represents Garfield, Rio Blanco, Moffat, Routt, Grand, Jackson and Summit counties.

 Start a dialogue, stay on topic and be civil.